 With one license you can protect three Windows machines for one year.
 The protection consists of real-time protection against malware, safety from identity theft and phishing, and secure online financial transactions.
 The software updates itself automatically with small updates that don’t bog your computer down.
 As soon as any PC in the Kaspersky network of users encounters a never-seen-before threat, the information goes to Kaspersky Lab, which places a signature of the threat into a cloud service that your installed copy of Kaspersky uses to identify what’s safe and what’s threatening.
 Unless you require 24/7 telephone or online chat access to technical support, there is no better antivirus for PC in terms of threat prevention, impact on system resources and usability.

-Although support is available by email, telephone and online chat, it is not available 24/7.
+Although support is available by email, telephone and online chat for 18 hours every day, it is not available 24 hours per day.

 Kaspersky Anti-Virus is among the very best choices for Windows antimalware